astratagem/tuners/BEETS_CONFIG_MAPPING.md

 **Phase 0**: Cluster by directory + metadata (similar to `group_albums=no`).

+**Important clarification on metadata inference**: Beets uses **existing tags** for MusicBrainz searches, NOT directory/filenames.
+Directories are only for **grouping** files into albums.
+When tags are missing/bad, beets searches with what exists (even "Unknown Artist") and lets the user manually refine the search.
+The **FromFilename** plugin (Phase 3+) provides fallback parsing for completely untagged files.

 ## Path & File Organization (Phase 2)

 ### Core Directory Structure